So far in 2019, the internal revenue service (IRS) issued $142 billion worth in tax refunds.

 If the IRS can’t find a record of the invoice, don’t pay it.

-Unfortunately, many people fell for the IRS scam calls.
-They hide their caller ID or call with a fake caller ID, attempting to look more legitimate.
+Unfortunately, many people fall victim to IRS scam calls.
+The scammers are playing the game smarter and smarter as time goes on, using methods such as hiding their caller ID or calling with a fake caller ID, attempting to look more legitimate.

 They call with IRS employee badge numbers and use aggressive tactics, forcing you to pay.
 They usually threaten you with arrest.